AdobeDocs/commerce-extensibility/src/pages/starter-kit/data-flows.md

 Not all data flows support create, update, and delete operations.
 Review the specific data flow page for more information.

-The following data flows are currently available for the starter kit:
+The starter kit supports the following data flows:

 - [Customers](./customers.md)
 - [Orders](./orders.md)